Self-made millionaires are a rare & special breed!

 There were many times in my career that I didn’t love what I was doing.
 But I was good at it.
 And even more, those activities were linked to my vision.

 Sometimes doing the hard work to become a self-made millionaire isn’t fun.
 But make sure you have a purpose and are on a path to achieving your vision and your goals.

-Ultimately, you will find your way to something you love.
+Ultimately, you will find your way to something that makes you happy.

 Self-Made Millionaires Enjoy Their Journey

 Another important habit of self-made millionaires is living in the moment.

 I doubt that a person’s life satisfaction changes the day they reach $1 million in net worth.
 So it’s important to enjoy the journey.